 - 7.1 Operational officers within the scope of this statement are required to have a suitable vehicle for the conduct of their operational duties.
-They are contractually required to either use their own vehicle, in which case they will belong to the essential car user scheme or they will lease a car, in which case they will belong to the essential car user scheme or they will lease a car, in which case they will belong to the LFC's lease car scheme.
+They are contractually required to either use their own vehicle, in which case they will belong to the essential car user scheme or they will lease a car, in which case they will belong to the LFC's lease car scheme.
 Non-operational officers who are required to use their vehicle on LFC business normally belong to the LFC's casual car scheme.
-The terms and conditions are as set out in the LFC's car schemes Policy number 770 Brigade car schemes and mileage rates. - 7.2 All officers within the scope of this agreement are entitled to receive payment for membership of one professional association in accordance with the LFC's professional associations membership Policy number 604 Subscriptions to professional bodies/associations policy.
+The terms and conditions are as set out in the LFC's car schemes Policy number 770 Brigade car schemes and mileage rates policy. - 7.2 All officers within the scope of this agreement are entitled to receive payment for membership of one professional association in accordance with the LFC's professional associations membership provisions https://londonfire.sharepoint.com/sites/HW-WorkingHere/SitePages/Claim-expenses.aspx.
 Individual staff with a prior contractual agreement to the payment of more than one membership subscription will maintain this commitment on a personal basis. - 7.3 Officers are entitled to recompense of receipted expenses in accordance with the LFC's expenses Policy number 514 Subsistence and public transport expenses policy.